-Consistent with UWS 21.06(c) Wis.
-Admin Code the Chancellor has required that all individuals present on any UW-Green Bay Campus use a face covering as prescribed below.
+Consistent with the Interim Chancellor Order on Face Coverings the Chancellor has required that all individuals present on any UW-Green Bay Campus use a face covering as prescribed below.
 All employees are required to adhere to the above stated provisions under the UW-Green Bay Workplace Conduct Policy.

 Face masks or face coverings must be worn by all employees working on campus when in the presence of others and in any setting in which it is difficult or impossible to maintain a six-foot physical distance from others.
-Each ongoing employee will be allocated at least one universityprovided cloth face mask.
+Each ongoing employee will be allocated at least one university-provided cloth face mask.